sashperso/openshift-hc/README.md

 ## Visuals
 TO DO [Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.]

 TODO - Example - a screenshot of the formatted output/link to an example pdf within the repository.

 ## Usage
-The playbook makes usage of `oc` cli **and** `ansible module: k8sinfo` to generate checks on the OpenShift cluster, and presents statuses of the key component within the cluster.
+The playbook makes usage of `oc` cli **and** `ansible module: k8sinfo` to generate checks on the OpenShift cluster, and presents statuses of the target component within the cluster.

-### Pre-requisites
+### Prerequisites

-To be able to run the automated Health Check scripts in a local environment, there needs to be a few prerequisites met such as:
+To run the automated Health Check locally, ensure the following prerequisites are met:

- - Access to the OpenShift Container Platform, with cluster-admin access.
-(Or a custom User with Cluster ReadOnly permissions.)
+ - Access to the OpenShift Container Platform, with cluster-admin access (or a custom User with Cluster ReadOnly permissions).

- - CLI binaries: oc, ansible, podman and asciidoctor.
+ - CLI binaries available: oc, ansible, podman and asciidoctor.
 NOTE: Use `yum` to install `ansible` and `podman`.
 To get `oc` binary, visit the RedHat website (https://console.redhat.com/openshift/create).

 ### Examples